 This is where you are found guilty of the offence but no conviction is recorded on your criminal history and no other penalties are imposed.

-Our team has a proven track record of consistently obtaining section 10s in drug matters.
+Our team has a proven track record of consistently obtaining section 10 dismissals and conditional release orders in drug matters.

 We also offer competitive fixed fees for drug matters – so call us today on (02) 9261 8881 and book your FREE first conference with one of our drug law specialists.